What is it?

 If the UK leaves the customs union, it will have the freedom to enter into its own free trade deals with countries such as China and India; whereas staying in will mean that it cannot conclude such agreements independently.
 But on the other hand, if the UK leaves the EU’s customs union, it will not be able to enter into free trade deals with individual member states of the EU: the remaining 27 member states will continue to be bound by the rule that they must act as one.

 Leaving the customs union will cause particular problems at the border between Northern Ireland and the Republic, because some sort of border controls will be needed.
 In this day and age, some of the border controls could be done virtually, rather than through the presence of customs officers, but this would require significant investment in technology and goodwill on both sides of the border.
-Further, the reintroduction of any form of ‘hard(ish)’ border between north and south will be detrimental to the cross-border cooperation and community building which has does much to lower tensions between the two communities.
+Further, the reintroduction of any form of ‘hard(ish)’ border between north and south will be detrimental to the cross-border cooperation and community building which has done much to lower tensions between the two communities.

 The views expressed in this explainer are those of the authors and not necessarily those of the UK in a Changing Europe initiative.